WPTK/writing-samples/README.md

 You can find me on [LinkedIn](http://www.linkedin.com/in/WPTK) or you can just download a copy of my [resume](examples/William%20Kane_Resume.pdf) here!

 #### Quick Experience Rundown
-* 6 years designing instructional material for learners, facilitators, and leaders in the healthcare space.
+* 10 years designing instructional material for learners, facilitators, and leaders in the healthcare space.
 Also led training sessions ranging from 1 hour to 10 weeks.
-* 5 years creating FAQs and Support pages to support multi-location call centers
+* 7 years creating FAQs and Support pages to support multi-location call centers
 * 10 years designing various materials such as sales training exercises, soft skills training courses, workbooks, handouts, posters, indices, and wiki pages.

-* Proficient in Visio, PowerPoint, Excel, and Word (and various call center systems)
+#### Quick Systems Experience Check
+* Microsoft Office (including Project and Visio)
+* Madcap Flare
+* Apache Subversion
+* Articulate (including Storyline 360 and Rise)
+* Learning Management Systems (LMS) such as TalentLMS, D2L Brightspace, Blackboard, and Degreed.com
+* Various CRM and call routing systems (Salesforce Classic and Lightning, Avaya, Dialpad, Aircall, Five9)

 Note: Downloading files may make them easier to view.
 Depending on your resolution, they may look rather large due to Github's formatting.